 - Students are to work in teams of five (5) for seminar assignments.
-Students are responsible for forming such teams. - Students are responsible for reading the Study guide and any additional information on the course web page. - Cheating (plagiarism, etc.) is strictly forbidden and will be reported. - Half the points awarded to graded team assignments are subtracted in case of late submissions.
+Students are responsible for forming such teams. - Students are responsible for reading the Study guide and any additional information on the course web page. - Cheating (plagiarism, etc.) is strictly forbidden and will be reported.
+Information about regulation on cheating and plagiarism is available in the Study Guide and SBS' website. - Half the points awarded to graded team assignments are subtracted in case of late submissions.